DarshanCode2005/IICPC-Intern-Project/Readme.md

 ## Security Features

-- Network isolation for execution containers
+- Network-isolated Docker containers per job; workers run inside a restricted image.
-- Resource limits to prevent abuse
+- Resource limits per container (memory/CPU) with health monitoring and eviction on outsurge.
-- Code sanitization and validation
+- Code sanitization and pattern-based blocking by language before execution.
+- Temporary filesystem sandbox for user code and inputs; no host writes in normal flow.
-- Automatic container cleanup and replacement
+- Automatic container cleanup, replacement on failure, and idle-state tracking.

 ## Deployment